Riding the Trend or Protecting Profits | Crocs Inc. (CROX)

 CROX’s Market Performance

-CROX stocks went down by -6.88% for the week, with a monthly jump of 2.81% and a quarterly performance of 45.05%, while its annual performance rate touched 16.26%.
-The volatility ratio for the week stands at 4.06% while the volatility levels for the past 30 days are set at 3.99% for Crocs Inc. The simple moving average for the period of the last 20 days is -5.04% for CROX stocks with a simple moving average of 48.04% for the last 200 days.
+CROX stocks went up by 1.55% for the week, with a monthly drop of -2.69% and a quarterly performance of 31.31%, while its annual performance rate touched 24.67%.
+The volatility ratio for the week stands at 4.80% while the volatility levels for the past 30 days are set at 3.98% for Crocs Inc. The simple moving average for the period of the last 20 days is 0.72% for CROX stocks with a simple moving average of 53.53% for the last 200 days.

 Analysts’ Opinion of CROX